Jack Reed (Rhode Island politician): Political positions

 Since his election to Congress, Reed has consistently voted in a similar manner to other New England Democrats, holding generally liberal positions on social and economic issues.
 He has voted with his party 94.7% of the time.
+Reed was rated among the Top 10 most popular senators in a Morning Consult poll from April 2024.

 Abortion

 Reed strongly supports abortion rights, and has rejected proposals to limit late-term abortion, ban such procedures from occurring on military installations, and deny minors the right to cross state lines to obtain abortions.

 Civil rights

 Reed supports affirmative action.
 He has voted to expand such policies and to set aside money for women and minorities from the highway fund.
 He also supported LGBTQ rights, voting against a proposed constitutional amendment to ban gay marriage and in favor of measures that prevent job discrimination and hate crimes against LGBTQ people.

 Economy and jobs

 Reed has generally supported fair trade policies over similar ones advocating free trade.
 He voted against renewing presidential authority to "fast-track" normalized trade relations.
-Reed opposed CAFTA and similar free trade proposals for Chile, Singapore, Peru, and Oman, but voted in favor of normalizing trade relations with China.
+Reed opposed the Dominican Republic–Central America Free Trade Agreement and similar free trade proposals for Chile, Singapore, Peru, and Oman, but voted in favor of normalizing trade relations with China.
 He has also been a strong supporter of unionizing workers, and has criticized government and business interference with these groups.
 Reed supports increasing the minimum wage and unemployment compensation.

 Reed serves on the Senate Banking Committee, which has held hearings into JP Morgan Chase bank's activities.
 He has accepted campaign contributions from its CEO Jamie Dimon.